 More Zucchini Sweets:

-If this pie intrigues you, zapple crisp is going to get your attention too.
+If this pie intrigues you, mock apple crisp is going to get your attention too.
 It tastes just like apple crisp, but it’s made with zucchini!

 Mini loaves of zucchini bread are another great way to use up a zucchini harvest.
 They freeze well and are perfect for breakfast and dessert.